MTBorg/Ambii/README.md

-# NOTE: THIS PROJECT HAS BEEN PUT ON ICE FOR AN INDEFINITE AMOUNT OF TIME
+# NOTE: THIS PROJECT IS WIP BUT HAS BEEN PUT ON ICE FOR AN INDEFINITE AMOUNT OF TIME

 # About
 Ambii is an ambient lightning system for windows.
 The goal of the project is to create a fully functional dynamic lighting system using as little hardware as possible.
 Ambii is written in C++ using the WIN32 API.